cepdnaclk/-e18-co227-Poultry-Feed-Efficiency-Tracking-System-Group-17/docs/README.md

 ---

-[comment]: #This is a sample image, to show how to add images to your page.
+ This is a sample image, to show how to add images to your page.
 To learn more options, please refer [this](https://projects.ce.pdn.ac.lk/docs/faq/how-to-add-an-image/)

 ![Sample Image](./images/layers-cage-Poultry-Feed-696x464.jpg)